vars-tool/vars-tool/README.md

 ### Installation
 #### Installing with pip
-If you are using Linux or macOS the VARS-TOOL package can be installed using pip:
+If Linux or macOS are being used on your device the VARS-TOOL package can be installed using pip:
 ```
 pip install varstool
 ```

-#### Installing from source
+#### Installing from source code
-First, you will need to clone the repository onto your local device using the command:
+To install VARS-TOOL from the source code, you will need to clone the github repository onto your local device using the command:
 ```
 git clone https://github.com/vars-tool/vars-tool.git
 ```